LimonAga/Turkish_Chekers/README.md

 # Turkish Checkers

-This is a game that I always loved but unfortunately there is not much implementations of this game so I dedicated to make my own.
+This is a game that I always loved but unfortunately there is not much implementations of this game with the last 3 pieces rule so I decited to make my own.
 This was a fun project to make.
-This is not the cleanest approach but it works fine and it is fun to play.
+Hopefully it helps you to make your own version.

 ![Checkers](image1.PNG)
 ## Rules